dpatti/js-primer/problems.md

 We're going to combine two sets again, but instead of taking the union, we want to take the intersection.
 That is, the set that we return only contains elements that exist in both sets.
-Write a function `intersection(arr1, arr2)` that takes two arrays and returns a single array as a set that is the union of the two inputs.
+Write a function `intersection(arr1, arr2)` that takes two arrays and returns a single array as a set that is the intersection of the two inputs.

 ```js
 intersection([1, 2, 3], [2, 3, 4]);